Discovering...

 Fail: Smooth, plastic-like edges with uniform color indicate synthetic material.
 Bonded leather shows a paper-like edge.

 Pass: Hand-stitched goods show slight variation with strong waxed thread pulled tight.
-Machine stitching is perfectly even.
-Both resist a gentle tug.
+Both hand and machine stitching resist a gentle tug.

 Fail: Loose stitches, thin thread, or stitches that pull free indicate poor construction.
 Glued seams are lowest quality.

 Bargaining is expected in Moroccan souks.
-These strategies help you reach a fair price while respecting the cultural tradition of negotiation.
+These strategies help you reach a fair price while respecting the cultural tradition.

 Visit cooperatives or fixed-price shops first to establish baseline prices.
 Check 3-4 shops for the same item type.
 Knowing approximate fair prices is the foundation of successful bargaining.

 The seller's first price is typically 2-4 times what they expect.
 Start low to leave negotiation room.
-This is expected and part of the ritual.
-You gradually move toward a middle ground.
+This is expected and part of the cultural ritual.

 Bargaining is a social exchange, not a confrontation.
 Accept the tea offered, smile, and make conversation.
 Firm but pleasant buyers get better results than aggressive ones.

 Sellers give better per-item prices on bulk purchases.
 Bundle babouches with a belt and wallet.
-Ask for a package price on the lot.
+Ask for a package price.
 Bulk buying can reduce prices 20-30%.

 The first sale of the day is considered good luck (baraka).
-Sellers are more willing to accept lower prices early.
+Sellers accept lower prices early to secure that first transaction.
 Arrive when shops open around 9-10 AM.

 Immediate

 The simplest option for small items.
 Babouches, wallets, belts, and small bags fit in checked luggage.
 Buy poufs unstuffed and vacuum-seal flat.
-Keep receipts for customs.
+Keep receipts for customs declarations.

 5-10 business days